bestquark/mentpy/README.md

 </div>

 The `MentPy` library is an open-source software for simulations of measurement-based quantum computing circuits.
-It is built on top of [QuTiP](https://github.com/qutip/qutip).
+This is an ongoing project by Luis Mantilla, Dmytro Bondarenko, Polina Feldmann, and Robert Raussendorf.